perlun/perlun.eu.org/_i18n/en/_posts/2018-07-08-linux-kernel-compilation-as-a-benchmark-tool.md

 974 seconds.
 That gives me a total of about _16 files_ being compiled per second on average during this compilation cycle, which is pretty impressive.
-So slighly below 1s per file on average, given the "12 parallel jobs" setup - this seems moor than reasonable to me.
+So slighly below 1s per file on average, given the "12 parallel jobs" setup - this seems more than reasonable to me.

 So the bottom line: yes, the machines are indeed much, _much_ faster nowadays, but the Linux kernel has also grown significantly in size since